XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 ### My Statement to the Commission

-I invite the Commission -- Mr Rogers along with Justice Kelly and Dr Gruen -- to consider the following hypothetical case regarding the AEC's method for validating that a party meets the requirements of the Electoral Act.
+I invite the Commission -- Mr Rogers along with Justice Kenny and Dr Gruen -- to consider the following hypothetical case regarding the AEC's method for validating that a party meets the requirements of the Electoral Act.
 I assume that you all are familiar with the AEC's testing methodology.

 Consider a party with 9,000 members, and let's say that half of those members (4,500) are validatable as electors, and a further 60% of those members (2,700) will respond "yes" to an AEC request for membership confirmation.